 When working on thinner locks, hair stylists often resort to intricate, fancy-looking designs to achieve a hairstyle with a fuller body.
 Here is a cute example.
 Highlighted hair, effortless twists and lacy flipped ends gathered around the crown cope with the task excellently.

 A deep side part is another idea to try with longer fine hair.
 The flat look on top is compensated by the long layers with shaggy tips and bright accents from mid shaft to ends.

-#13: Dutch Braid Headband for Girls with Round Face
+#33: Dutch Crown Braid for Girls with Round Face

 There is a question often asked by women with less hair at various hair forums – How to style thin hair for round faces?
 Well, you may try different hairstyles – long loose waves, straight layered tresses with light wispy side-swept bangs or updos with face-framing locks like in the photo.